jrdnbrkfld/jrdnbrkfld/README.md

 <h1 align="center">Hi 👋, I'm Jordan!</h1>
 <h4 align="center">I'm an aspiring software developer, currently enrolled on Code Institute's <a href="https://codeinstitute.net/">Full Stack Software Development </a>course.
-I have acquired experience developing fully responsive websites and applications.
-I'm from the UK, living in Greater Manchester and currently hard at work trying to pass before the end of the year 2022.</h4>
+I have acquired experience developing fully responsive websites and applications using HTML, CSS, JavaScript & Python.
+With my experience in Warehousing over a 6 year period I have gained strong Time Management & Problem Solving skills.
+I am currently looking to obtain an opportunity as a Junior Full-Stack Developer that will allow me to continue developing my skills and create a path for my career in the Tech industry.</h4>

 <p align="center">🔭 I’m currently working on <a href="https://gamernetic.herokuapp.com/">Gamernetic</a></p>